hubverse-org/hubDocs/docs/source/user-guide/tasks.md

 IDs](https://hubverse-org.github.io/hubValidations/articles/validate-pr.html#ignoring-derived-task-ids-to-improve-performance).

 :::{note}

-If any `required` task IDs have an associated derived task ID, **it is essential for `derived_task_ids` to be specified**.
+If any task IDs with `required` values have dependent derived task IDs, **it is essential for `derived_task_ids` to be specified**.
 Otherwise, this will result in false validation errors.

 Take for example a scenario where  `target_date` is derived from `origin_date` and `horizon` via `target_date = origin_date + horizon * 7`.
 If you have a required `origin_date` value of "2024-11-07", then